BotsiTeam/BotsiSDK-Android/README.md

 Logs in a user with the specified customer ID.
 This method authenticates a user with the Botsi service and retrieves their profile.
 If the user doesn't exist, a new profile will be created automatically.

 **Parameters:**
+- `customerUserId`: The user identifier to log in with.
 - `successCallback`: Optional callback invoked when identify succeeds.
 Called on the main thread.
-- `customerUserId`: The user identifier to log in with.
-Can be null to use anonymous user.
 - `errorCallback`: Optional callback invoked when login fails.
 Called on the main thread.

 **Throws:**